 Join 100,000 entrepreneurs who read us every month

-Our free startup tutorial for new founders and anyone interested in starting a new business has everything you need to know about getting a new company off the ground.
-From choosing the right co-founder to your first investor meeting, Slidebean’s CEO personally created a free course and resources on how to start your own business.
+Our free startup online course for new founders and anyone interested in starting a new business has everything you need to know about getting a new company off the ground.
+From how to choose the right co-founder to your first investor meeting, Caya, Slidebean’s CEO personally created a free course and resources on how to start your own business.
 In it, he goes over everything you need to know before you get started, including the following list of items:

 Mainly, the 5 sections with 15 free lectures are our CEO’s way of speaking from experience.
 From starting his first company, failing, getting back up, and starting a new successful company, this businessman has now succeeded in a profitable company of a team of 25 members.
 So we think there’s tons of insight you can learn from that, including business viability, managing money when there isn’t any, and information on when to incorporate a business in the US, for example.
 Check out our course content if you’d like to learn more.